tyagi-iiitv/MIPSIT/README.md

 # MIPSIT
-MIPSIT tool for windows developed at LUND University.
+MIPSIT tool for windows.
 Only for educational purposes.